First Impressions Fahria Model

 The Science Behind First Impressions

-The psychological and neurological mechanisms in action must explain the forming of first impressions.
 Where traditional models are limited regarding scope to certain specific traits, the Fahria Model considers many factors, from facial expressions to body language and contextual cues.

 How First Impressions Are Formed: